bhumijgupta/huffman-compression-library/README.md

-# File Compression Using Huffman Coding
+# Huffman Compression Library

-This is a C++ project to demonstrate file compression and decompression using Huffman Coding Algorithm.
+This is a custom C++ library that implements Huffman coding compression algorithm.
+The library exposes methods that provides high level abstraction over compression and decompression of files.

+## Features

+- Fast and efficient
+- Supports all kinds of files (images, pdf, video, text, etc)
+- High level abstraction methods to be used
+- No need of understanding how compression algorithm works
+- Light weight library
+- Compression ratio of upto 50%

 ## Screenshot

+Below is the output for `huffmantool.benchmark()` method
 ![output.png](assets/output.png)

 ## Usage